work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 5.7.1 =
+= 5.8.0 =
-Version 5.7.1 contains many bug fixes and improvements.
+Version 5.8.0 adds a new feature to protect against tabnapping.
 It is recommended for all users.